Go to my profile

 It’s a land of organic mud slides, glittering faces and a refillable bottle of silliness.

-There are festivals for every wristband-reveller.
-Over 975 each year apparently.
-That’s almost three per day.
+Looking for the best festivals in the UK?
+From Glastonbury to Edinburgh Fringe, across England, Scotland, Wales and Northern Ireland, each year there are over 975 festivals – something for every wristband-reveller.
 You could be dancing to Beyonce in Somerset while down the road someone is celebrating Hampshire’s finest cress.
-It’s a smorgasbord of festive fun.

 Arguably the best thing to happen to UK fields since the 1650 agricultural revolution.
 Music festivals are the UK’s flatbread and butter.
 From day festivals in city parks to long weekenders, you know it’s summer in the UK when the party shirts come out and the trains smell of stale deodorant.
 Here are the headliners: